• About Us

 Generations of writers have found a Paris home in what is likely the most famous independent bookstore in the world thanks to Ernest Hemingway, who made his love for the place plain in his ode to Paris that he called “A Moveable Feast.”

-Bonus trivia: Paris’ Kilometer Zero sits right across the Seine in the courtyard of Notre Dame, but Shakespeare often commandeers the term, even using it on their merchandise, as Kilometer Zero was also the name of a literary journal the book shop once published.
+Bonus trivia: Paris’ Kilometer Zero sits right across the Seine in the courtyard of Notre-Dame, but Shakespeare often commandeers the term, even using it on their merchandise, as Kilometer Zero was also the name of a literary journal the book shop once published.

-Café Louis-Philippe
+#6: Café Louis-Philippe

-Moulin Rouge
+#7: Moulin Rouge

 Touristy and tacky were the two words that used to come first to mind when someone would mention the Moulin Rouge.
 Then, last summer, a friend invited me to see the show.
 It’s a great night out.
-Yes, touristy, but not tacky.
+Yes, touristy… but not tacky.

-The wait staff does an excellent job managing the crowd.
+The wait staff does an excellent job managing the big crowds.
 The food was better than you’d expect given the context, dinner comes with a bottle of champagne, and the show was almost Vegas-worthy.
-Most memorable for me was the near-naked lady swimming around inside the water-filled clear acrylic box on stage with a boa twice her size.

 The can-can was fun, too.